 Glycol is an organic compound belonging to the alcohol family.
 It is more commonly referred to as antifreeze, and it is known to have a sweet taste.
 However, it can be toxic and is generally fluorescent dyed or clear and slightly oily in terms of consistency.

 The Two Types of Glycol

 Glycol is an overarching term that encompasses a number of separate chemical formulae.
-This is why understanding the type of glycol that you may need and how it will be used is important; some options are toxic, and others are much safer.
+This is why understanding the type that you may need and how it will be used is important; some options are toxic, and others are much safer.

 Ethylene glycol and its derivatives are more toxic and should be used with care.
 It is most commonly used as antifreeze in automobiles, brake fluid, HVAC Systems, and some human-made fibers.
 It is derived from ethylene oxide, which comes from ethylene.

-Propylene glycol is the non-toxic variant of glycol.
-It is similar to ethylene glycol in its physical properties but is used frequently in foods, oral hygiene products, cosmetics, and HVAC Systems.
+Propylene glycol is the non-toxic variant.
+It is similar to ethylene in its physical properties but is used frequently in foods, oral hygiene products, cosmetics, and HVAC Systems.
 It helps to preserve materials and retain moisture.

 In addition to its uses mentioned previously, glycol serves a number of purposes in cooling systems and water systems.
-One important factor to note is that it is important never to mix different types or brands of glycol in your systems, no matter what function you are hoping to achieve; this can cause it to congeal, clog your equipment and leave freeze temperatures virtually unknown.
+One important factor to note is that it is important never to mix different types or brands in your systems, no matter what function you are hoping to achieve; this can cause it to congeal, clog your equipment and leave freeze temperatures virtually unknown.